-The URL Routing is the mechanism that determines the action to call for the requested URL.
-When a request is received from a browser, the URL is checked for correspondence with the routing rules and, where applicable, the defined action is called.
-If no action has been specifically allocated, action by the default rule is invoked.
+The URL Routing is the mechanism that determines the action to call for a requested URL.
+When a request is received from a browser, the URL checks for correspondence with the routing rules and, where applicable, the defined action will be called.
+If no action has been specifically determined, action by the default rule is invoked.

-Here is a reminder of those default rules.
+Here is a little reminder of those default rules:

 Let’s look at customizing the routing rules.

-In this case, if the browser requests '/index' either by POST method or GET method the controller will respond with the index action of Merge.
+In this case, if the browser requests ‘/index’ either by POST method or GET method, the controller will respond with the index action of the Merge controller.

-In this case, routing will be carried out only when the '/index' is requested with the GET method, (It does not pass received in action).
+In this case, routing will be carried out only when the ‘/index’ is requested with the GET method.
 If the request is made by the POST method, it will be rejected.